 Steps should be taken to decrease the risk of infection, including keeping dogs who take the drug away from stray or wild animals, as well as any other pets known to be suffering from contagious infections.

 Dogs usually take the medication over a long period of time, and it may take up to six weeks before medical conditions show signs of improvement.
-If your veterinarian prescribes azathioprine for your dog, follow their instructions closely and continue giving your dog the medication until your veterinarian advises you to stop.
+If your vet prescribes azathioprine for your dog, follow their instructions closely and continue giving your dog the medication until your vet advises you to stop.

 Here’s what you should know about the uses, dosage, and side effects of azathioprine for dogs.

 Azathioprine for dogs is used to treat a variety of autoimmune disorders — medical conditions where the immune system attacks the body’s own tissue or organs.